 Whereas there is reason to imagine that a Continent or Land of great extent, may be found to the Southward of the Tract lately made by Captn Wallis … with the Consent of the Natives to take Possession of Convenient Situations in the Country in the Name of the King of Great Britain: Or: if you find the Country uninhabited take Possession for his Majesty by setting up Proper Marks and Inscriptions, as first discoverers and possessors.

-He reached the eastern coast of Australia, then known as New Holland, on 19 April 1770, noting in his journal a few days later a sighting of indigenous people near the shore.
+First circumnavigating and charting the coastline of New Zealand, he reached the eastern coast of Australia, then known as New Holland, on 19 April 1770.
+A few days later he noted in his journal a sighting of Indigenous people near the shore.
 He made landfall at Botany Bay, the first recorded European to set foot on Australia’s east coast.
 From there he charted the coast as far as Possession Island, where he claimed for the British Crown the entire coastline that he had just explored.
-This was not the elusive Terra Australis, however, which was believed to be a much larger landmass.
+This was not, however, the elusive Terra Australis, which was believed to be a much larger landmass.

 Alan Holley: Terra Australis (first performance, 2019)